 The combination works a treat and means, while you can get better sounding true wireless, the Jaybird Vista are the best set available for their target audience.

-Design – The Jaybird Vista are made for running
+- The Jaybird Vista are designed for runners and gym goers

 The Vista have been designed from the ground up with runners and gym goers in mind.
 This means that, while they don’t have the luxurious feel of some sets, like the BeoPlay E8 2.0, they tick all the right boxes when it comes to fit and functionality.